This Red Velvet Cake Pie is a simple Red Velvet cake mix baked in a pie crust and topped with a fudgy layer of chocolate.

 Have you ever served your cake as a pie?
 No?
-Neither have I, until now.
+Neither have I, until now with this Red Velvet Cake Pie.
 (Thanks to lovely Courtney’s idea!)
 Pinterest can really enlighten us to some fun ideas that are so simple you think “Why didn’t I think of that!?”
 These are the ones we re-pin at the speed of lightning, and then if you are anything like me, you forget all about it and never make it.

 That’s why I coordinate these Pinterest parties.
 It forces my friends and I to finally make some of the recipes we pin.
 Last week, we had our fourth get together and decided on a Valentine’s Day theme.
 I have to say, the ladies who attended did their thaaang!
 All of their creative juices came out of the woodworks and they really showed me up.

 Someone put together heart pie pops, another brought homemade organic chocolates.
 So I felt like I cheated a bit when I showed up with an easy cake baked in a pie crust.
 Ha!
-But, the ease of this recipe is the reason I chose it from my list of pins.
+But, the ease of this Red Velvet Cake Pie is the reason I chose it from my list of pins.
 This turned out to be a fun dessert that can be thrown together quickly, which is the kind of recipe this tired mama is looking for these days.

-Because you are simply baking a cake mix into a pie crust, then smoothing over a layer of chocolate on top, think of the cool variations you can come up with!
+To make this Red Velvet Cake Pie, simply bake a cake mix into a pie crust, then smooth over a layer of chocolate on top.
+Think of the cool variations you can come up with using this same method!
 Use different flavored cake mixes (maybe even cookie mixes?) and a wild variety of icings!
 The red velvet and chocolate combination was perfect for Valentine’s Day, so I stayed with that.

 Do you make most of the recipes you pin, or are you like me and forget about a lot of them?